LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: The LLM-Agent-UMF

 \subsubsection{Planning Module}

-In our proposed framework, the planning module is a pivotal element that enables the agent to break down the complex problems to generate effective plans, the same as in the original framework~\textbf{\cite{9}}.
-However, in our solution the planning module becomes part of the core-agent and collaborates with the other sibling modules to empower the agent to achieve specific goals.

-The planning module requires complicated understanding and reasoning \textbf{\cite{148}} which could leverage the capabilities of an LLM.
-In fact, the LLM's ability to comprehend nuanced instructions, interpret implicit information, and adapt to various problem domains renders it an invaluable asset in the planning process.
-Consequently, the planning module can formulate more comprehensive, context-aware, and adaptable plans, significantly enhancing the core-agent's decision-making process.
-Furthermore, the planning module works in close collaboration with all other modules within the core-agent, including the memory module for Memory-augmented Planning \textbf{\cite{108}}.
-This collaboration enhances planning capabilities by leveraging stored information such as commonsense knowledge, past experiences, and domain-specific knowledge.

-This section will detail the functionalities and characteristics of this module from four critical aspects: process, strategies, techniques, and feedback sources (Figure~\ref{fig:figure_04}).
-These aspects derive from the clear separation we have established between the core-agent and the LLM, and between our system and external systems (Figure~\ref{fig:figure_03}).
+The planning module is a pivotal component of the core-agent, enabling the agent to decompose complex problems and generate effective plans.
+It leverages the LLM's capabilities for understanding nuanced instructions, interpreting implicit information, and adapting to diverse problem domains, producing comprehensive, context-aware plans that enhance the core-agent's decision-making.
+The module collaborates closely with other core-agent modules, such as the memory module for memory-augmented planning~\cite{108}, utilizing stored information like commonsense knowledge and past experiences.
+This section details the module's functionalities across four aspects: process, strategies, techniques, and feedback sources (Figure~\ref{fig:planning-module-functional-perspectives}).

 \textbf{Planning process:}